-This document provides information on how to use the Stackdriver Logs Viewer to review logs.
+This document provides information on how to use the Cloud Logging Logs Viewer to review logs.

 Before you begin

-Configure your application to use the Stackdriver Logging API.
+Configure your application to use the Cloud Logging API.

-Sign in your account to access Google Cloud platform resources.
+Sign in your account to access Google Cloud resources.

 - Select Tools -> Google Cloud Tools -> Manage Accounts... to select your account.

-To access Stackdriver Logs Viewer, select Tools -> Google Cloud Tools -> Show Stackdriver Logs Viewer.
+To access Cloud Logging Logs Explorer, select Tools -> Google Cloud Tools -> Show Stackdriver Logs Explorer.